Nevada

 Exemptions

-Before SB 260, the law only applied to operators that collected data directly through their own websites.
-SB 260 added a new category: data brokers who collect, aggregate, or sell consumer data regardless of whether they operate a consumer-facing website.
+In 2021, Senate Bill 260 extended the opt-out right to data brokers.
+Before SB 260, the law applied only to operators collecting data through their own consumer-facing websites.
+SB 260 added a category covering entities that collect, aggregate, or sell consumer data without operating a consumer-facing site.

 SB 260 also refined the notice requirements under NRS 603A.340.
-Operators must now make available, in a manner reasonably calculated to be accessible by consumers, information about what covered information they collect through their internet website or online service.
+Operators must make information available, in a manner reasonably calculated to be accessible by consumers, disclosing what covered information they collect and how they use it.

 Data Security Requirements Under NRS 603A

-Nevada's data security obligations apply to a broader category of entities than the opt-out provisions.
-These requirements cover any "data collector" that maintains records containing personal information of Nevada residents.
+Nevada's data security obligations apply to any "data collector" that maintains records containing personal information of Nevada residents.

 Reasonable Security Measures